-\textbf{Classic control in OpenAI Gym with DQN.} We further evaluated the proposed approach in the RL problem, where the rewards can be sparse.
-For simplicity, we consider the classical deep Q network \cite{mnih2013playing} and tested it in OpenAI Gym's LunarLander and CarPole environments \cite{brockman2016openai} (see Appendix \ref{sec:rl_supp} for DQN and game setting).
-We evaluated five agents (DQN, +LN, +RN, +RLN, +RN+LN) by the final scores in 2000 episodes across 50 runs.
+We further evaluate the proposed approach in the reinforcement learning problem, where the rewards can be sparse.
+For simplicity, we consider the classical deep Q network (DQN) \cite{mnih2013playing} and test it in the OpenAI Gym's LunarLander and CarPole environments \cite{brockman2016openai} (see Appendix \ref{sec:rl_supp} for the neural network setting and game setting).
+We evaluate five agents (DQN, +LN, +RN, +RLN, +RN+LN) by the final scores in 2000 episodes across 50 runs.

-\textit{Performance.} As in Fig. \ref{fig:rl}, in LunarLander, DQN+RN (66.27 $\pm$ 2.45) performs the best among all five agents, followed by DQN+RN+LN (58.90 $\pm$ 1.10) and DQN+RLN (51.50 $\pm$ 6.58).
+\textit{Performance.} As in Figure \ref{fig:fig6}A, in the LunarLander environment, DQN+RN (66.27 $\pm$ 2.45) performs the best among all five agents, followed by DQN+RN+LN (58.90 $\pm$ 1.10) and DQN+RLN (51.50 $\pm$ 6.58).
 All three proposed agents beat DQN (43.44 $\pm$ 1.33) and DQN-LN (51.49 $\pm$ 0.57) by a large marginal.
-The learning curve also suggested that taking regularity into account speed up the learning and helped the agents to converge much faster than the baseline.
-Similarly in CarPole, DQN+RN+LN (206.99 $\pm$ 10.04) performs the best among all five agents, followed by DQN+RN (193.12 $\pm$ 14.05), beating DQN (162.77 $\pm$ 13.78) and DQN+LN (159.08 $\pm$ 8.40) by a large marginal.
+The learning curve also suggests that taking regularity into account speed up the learning and helped the agents to converge much faster than the baseline.
+Similarly in the CarPole environment, DQN+RN+LN (206.99 $\pm$ 10.04) performs the best among all five agents, followed by DQN+RN (193.12 $\pm$ 14.05), beating DQN (162.77 $\pm$ 13.78) and DQN+LN (159.08 $\pm$ 8.40) by a large marginal (Figure \ref{fig:fig6}D).
+These numerical results suggests the proposed method has the potential to benefit the neural network training in reinforcement learning setting.
 On the other hand, certain aspects of these behaviors are worth further exploring.
 For example, the proposed methods with highest final scores do not converge as fast as DQN+LN, suggesting that regularity normalization resembles adaptive learning rates which gradually tune down the learning as scenario converges to stationarity.